TD Ameritrade Essential Portfolios Review 2019

 What Differentiates TD Ameritrade Essential Portfolios Robo-Advisor From Competitors

 TD Ameritrade Products and Services – One of the greatest advantages of investing with TD Ameritrade Essential Portfolios is being part of the TD Ameritrade family.
 Not only do they offer diversified investment brokerage services, but also provide banking services through TD Bank.
-It is the 11th largest banking institution in the US, with more than 1,300 branch locations in 15 East Coast states.
+It is the 8th largest banking institution in the US according to a 2019 Bankrate article, with more than 1,300 branch locations in 15 East Coast states.

 What Differentiates TD Ameritrade Selective Portfolios Robo-Advisor From Competitors

 Many Portfolios Available – This robo-advisor plus human advisor offers 15 portfolios across five distinct strategies.
-There might be active funds, to meet certain investment goals as well as passive index fund strategies.
+To meet certain investment goals, these portfolios might include actively managed options as well as passive index fund strategies.

-Financial Consultants – Investors have unlimited access to financial advisors in person, at a TD Ameritrade branch and by phone.
+Financial Consultants – Investors have unlimited access to financial advisors, in-person at a TD Ameritrade branch and by phone.
 These financial advisors hold Series 7 and Series 66 licenses and might hold the CFP designation.
+Although other robo-advisors also offer financial advisor access including Betterment and Ellevest.

 Who Benefits from the TD Ameritrade Robo-Advisors?